bagibence/nemos/docs/how_to_guide/custom_solvers.md

 In this case NeMoS checks if the algorithm is compatible with the regularizer, which can be useful if we want to avoid accidentally using an algorithm-regularizer combination that is not allowed (e.g. Powell and lasso).

-In this case NeMoS will raise an error:
+Trying to use an incompatible combination would raise an error:

 ```{code-cell} ipython3
 try: